yzhda1991/gradecraft-development/doc/assignment_analytics.md

 ## Instance Methods

-*Note that when discussing grades in an assignment, we are always referring to grades that have either been graded or released*
+*Note that when discussing grades in an assignment, we are always referring to grades that are student visible*

 * `average` - returns the average number of raw points out of all grades belonging to the assignment
 * `earned_average` - returns the average score of all grades in the assignment that have scores greater than zero